North Shore Federation of Labor Returns from AFL-CIO Convention with Clear Mandate: Build Worker Power and Shape the Future of Work

 We are entering another such moment.

-The North Shore AFL-CIO delegation returns home from this convention energized and united around a clear mission: organize more workers, strengthen our communities, defend democracy, and ensure that the future of work is shaped by working people.
+The North Shore AFL-CIO leadership team returns home from this convention energized and united around a clear mission: organize more workers, strengthen our communities, defend democracy, and ensure that the future of work is shaped by working people.

 ###